 This vision also extends to other surfaces like a map or a poster in the wall, and any other object where the device could be overlaid.
 The fundamental requirement is for the device to be able to establish a frame of reference with the object (a coordinate system), and to locate the device in relation to such frame of reference.
 In this sense, cAR takes distance from traditional and spatial AR systems which determine the location of both the display and the augmented object in three dimensions. cAR requires to know the location in two dimensions from the frame of reference of the object’s coordinate system; i.e. using a cAR device on a book while in bed or while sitting on a table makes no difference when determining its location.

 An important consequence of the spatial alignment between the cAR device’s display and the augmented surface is that digital content is to be rendered on a virtual plane parallel to the object and to the screen; which means that no homographic transformations are needed for aligning the digital content on augmented.
-Therefore, building graphical user-interfaces for cAR devices can leverage most existing 2D authoring frameworks and developments platforms.
+Therefore, building graphical user-interfaces for cAR devices can leverage most existing 2D authoring frameworks and development platforms.

 According to the vision cAR devices augment only when in contact with the augmented object, acting as normal mobile device when not on top of an augmentable object.
 Therefore, augmenting an object does not require the user to hold the cAR device in front or above the object for an extended period of time, with the expected costs in terms of physical demand.
 Another implication is that augmentation is triggered by means of implicit interaction, that is, placing of the cAR on top of the object and a successful registration can trigger the application associated with the target object.
 A final implication is that a cAR device can augment an object without being the center of attention all the time; acting at times as an ambient or a secondary display.